AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 - [b2364](https://github.com/tg-develop/voice-changer/releases/tag/b2364) is currently the last version that had Apple Silicon Mac Support.
 !!!

-- First, go to the last Apple Silicon Mac release page: <u>[Last Release for Apple Silicon Macs (click here to go to Github)](https://github.com/tg-develop/voice-changer/releases/tag/b2364)</u>
+- First, go to the last Apple Silicon Mac release page: [Last Release for Apple Silicon Macs (click here to go to Github)](https://github.com/tg-develop/voice-changer/releases/tag/b2364)
 - On the release page, find the "Assets" section and download the file corresponding to your Mac's processor (Only Apple Silicon is available).

 ***